-- Possibility to perform wireless Experiments starting from advanced flexible software platforms with clearly defined control interfaces without the need for deep technical knowledge on radio hardware platforms or network protocol implementations; - Easy access to all the required wireless devices and wireless software platforms in different testbeds with a single account and unified Experimentation tools (cf. tools for testbed access and Experimentation developed in and/or supported by the Fed4FIRE project).
-This allows the experimenter to focus on his core task of Experimentation, instead of on practical aspects such as learning to work with different tools for each testbed, requesting accounts on each testbed separately, etc.; - The simplified application process compared to the one from the standard H2020 calls together with a rapid review process by independent external evaluators; - An extra benefit is the dedicated support from skilled WiSHFUL members.
-Each proposer should seek a supporting WiSHFUL consortium partner (the Patron) that will be in charge of dedicated (advanced) support of the Experiment.
+- O Possibility to perform wireless Experiments starting from advanced flexible software platforms with clearly defined control interfaces without the need for deep technical knowledge on radio hardware platforms or network protocol implementations; This allows the experimenter to focus on advanced/intelligent control strategies for optimizing wireless network solutions, instead of digging into complex hardware and software specifications for different radio hardware platform, network protocols and software architectures. - Easy access to all the required wireless devices, wireless software platforms and intelligence components in different testbeds with a single account and unified Experimentation tools (cf. tools for testbed access and Experimentation developed in and/or supported by the FED4FIRE/FED4FIREplus project).
+This allows the experimenter to focus on his core task of

+Experimentation, instead of on practical aspects such as learning to work with different tools for each testbed, requesting accounts on each testbed separately, etc.;